FriendlyCaptcha/friendly-docs/docs/api/authentication.md

 ### Some notes
 * API keys can be used to verify captcha respones for all sitekeys in your account.
 * There is no cost to creating more API keys.
-* The API key can only be viewed when it is first created, make sure to copy it somewhere safe.
+* An API key can only be viewed when it is first created, make sure to copy it somewhere safe.
 If you lose your API key, you should create a new one.